yola/redirect-router/README.md

 ## Source or Import it

-* Can be used as a normal Javascript library
+Redirect Router can be used as a normal Javascript library

 ```html
 <script src="redirect-router/build/compiled.js"></script>
 ```

-* Can also be used as a RequireJS module
+Redirect Router can also be used as a RequireJS module

 ```javascript
 var router = require('path/to/redirect-router');